mockOrganisationToLearnGit/learnGit/README.md

-# learnGit is marvelous and Alex rules
+# learnGit is marvelous and Alex rules always